Your Position: Home - Medical Devices - Trocar

 Laparoscopic Trocars

-In its simplest form, a trocar is a pen-shaped instrument with a sharp triangular point at one end, typically used inside a hollow tube, known as a cannula or sleeve, to create an opening into the body through which the sleeve may be introduced, to provide an access port during surgery.
+In its simplest form, a trocar is a pen-shaped instrument with a sharp triangular point at one end, typically used inside a hollow tube, known as a cannula or sleeve, to create an opening into the body through which the sleeve may be introduced to provide an access port during surgery.

-Different Materials and Different Function
+Different Materials and Different Functions

 Robotic Trocars as Simple Metal Tubes